Chair & Fox Associate Professor of Marketing

 2011 Faculty Advisor of the Year, Pi Sigma Epsilon

 Dr. Katherine "Katie" Hartman is a second-generation Ohio University alumnus and faculty member.
-She is an Associate Professor and the Interim Chair for the Marketing Department and teaches marketing strategy, marketing research, and consumer behavior.
-Katie is also Director of Assessment for the College of Business, Secretary for the OHIO Faculty Senate, and President of Mu Kappa Tau (National Marketing Honor Society).
+She is the Fox Associate Professor and Chair for the Marketing Department.
+Dr. Hartman teaches marketing strategy, consumer marketing, marketing research, and consumer behavior.
+Dr. Hartman is the Director of Assessment of Undergraduate Programs for the College of Business.
+She serves the University in a wide variety of service roles related to teaching, learning, and assessment.